marevers/pleasant-cli/README.md

-  get         Gets entries, folders, access levels, server info or password strength help        Help about any command login       Log in to Pleasant Password Server search      Search for entries and folders matching a query
+  get         Gets entries, folders, access levels, server info or password strength help        Help about any command login       Log in to Pleasant Password Server patch       Partially updates entries or folders or adds user access assignments for them search      Search for entries and folders matching a query

 Flags: